prolesoft/marxist.space/scripts/deployment/README.md

 You can run this app on its own at port 9090, or run as root with `PORT=80 npm start` in `/server` (not recommended).

-`nginx.conf` is an example for running behind Nginx with certificates (I use LetsEncrypt/Certbot for that).
+`nginx.conf` is an example for running behind Nginx.
+If you use `certbot`, this is all you need to provide, it'll fill in a redirect from http to https and everything you need for TLS.

 To build a Docker image, run `npm run build-docker` from the project root.
 You can run this with `docker run -p 9090:9090 marxist.space:[tag]`, where `tag`